payola/Payola/docs/developer_guide.md

 ### Package cz.payola.web.shared

 As described before, in this package, you can find the code which could be executed on both the client side and the server side, or the code which is executed on the server side, but called from the client side.
 The so-called *remote objects* are further described in the section about s2js compiler.
 One can see the remote objects as controllers for the RPC calls.
 You just define an action in the remote object and call it from the client side.

-The code in this package is a collection of remote objects and code shared between the client side and the server side as our web application needed it.

 The most important object in this package is the `Payola` object.
 It is an instance of the previously mentioned `ModelComponent` trait.
 It serves as an entry point to the whole model of the application.
 Since it is not a remote object, you cannot use it on the client side, but it is heavily used by the remote objects on the server side.
 Also, controllers from the package `cz.payola.web.server` use the `Payola` object to gain access to the data and business logic of the application.
 Since it is a `Scala object`, it behaves as a Java singleton in the right point of view - exactly one instance exists in the whole application and you don't need to create it, it is given to you for free by the Scala runtime.
 If it reminds you of something, you are kind of right, it is very similar to a classic DI container (but affected a lot with the `Scala cake pattern for DI`).